 Alice's poetry has been described as playful, surreal and imagistic.
 She often writes about daily life as well as internal and external landscapes, and doesn't shy away from satire or the anti-sentimental lyric.
 Influences have included Emily Dickinson, Marina Tsvetayeva, Frank O’Hara, Lorine Niedecker, Ted Berrigan, and Anne Waldman.

-Her work has also appeared in several anthologies including Surreal Estate: 13 Canadian Poets Under the Inﬂuence and the upcoming Locations of Grief: An Emotional Geography.
-She was co-founder of an independent bookstore in Lunenburg called Lexicon Books.
+Her work has also appeared in several anthologies including Surreal Estate: 13 Canadian Poets Under the Inﬂuence and Locations of Grief: An Emotional Geography and she has authored two cookbooks.
+She was co-founder of the independent bookstore Lexicon Books.

 I have loved poetry since I was a child, but especially since high school and onward.
 I loved Frank O’Hara's “Having a Coke With You” — and still do!